 Must I pay for my own Residential or In-Home Healthcare if I own Assets?

-In law, all UK citizens ordinarily resident in the UK are entitled to free HEALTH care under the National Health Service (NHS) whether in hospital, at home or in a residential care facility.
+In law, all UK citizens ordinarily resident in the UK are entitled to free HEALTH care under the National Health Service (NHS) whether in hospital, at home or in a residential nursing care facility.

 Thus, the vast majority of patients with long term health needs are refused NHS Care funding and understandably simply accept this.